Mayurifag/mayurifag.ru/README.md

 ## TODO

+### WIP

+The work is not in progress now, because I'm okay with current implementation, but still I think there are some things existing for further development if I'll need to deploy my services once again.

 ### High priority

 - [ ] Ssh configuration: change port and make the sshd configuration cheatsheet with Readme